A Week In Oregon’s Outback

 Getting a ride home from Vancouver

 UPDATE: July 22nd: It took some time, a lot of help and a few wrong guesses, but the problem has finally been found!
 Last November I replaced the OEM stator with a “more powerful” (riiiight) upgraded stator.
 Despite loc-tite and proper torque, one of the bolts holding the stator came loose.
 It worked it’s way out of the hole far enough for the head of the bolt to snap off and roll around inside the casing for a considerable amount of time.
-As you can see from the pictures, this was a pretty violent time inside my bike!
+This was a pretty violent time inside my bike!
 Fortunately the stator was the only thing damaged.
 After a quick heli-coil (I can say it was “quick” because someone else did it), a new bolt and a whole lot of loc-tite (red), the bike is back together.
 Metal shavings have been removed, the oil screen cleaned and fresh oil put in.
 I’d say that she purrs like a kitten, but this is a KLR, after all, and everyone knows that KLRs don’t purr.